department web page: www.uta.edu/business/

 The Master of Business Administration program offers enhanced learning experiences that prepare leaders and managers for careers with all types of organizations.
 The faculty's research commitment and consulting rigor contribute to educational excellence.
 The community of shared knowledge leads to strategic partnerships that significantly enhance the nature of business education.
 A variety of MBA degrees and certificates are offered to serve a wide variety of interests.

-The Master of Business Administration program is accredited by the AACSB International, the top accreditation body for business schools in the U.S.
+The Master of Business Administration program is accredited by the AACSB International, the premier accreditation body for business schools in the U.S.

 Specifically, multiple criteria are used to make admission decisions.
 Quantitative measures include an applicant's GMAT score and grade point average as calculated by the Graduate School.
 These measures are integrated into a formula, or index, that multiplies the grade point average by 200 and adds the total GMAT score.
 Index factors are weighed equally at the outset of applicant evaluation.
 A graduate grade point average is used in the index when it is 3.0 or above and is based on at least 24 semester hours.